Marines: United States

+Nguyễn clan of southern Đại Việt

+The Nguyễn lords (ancestors of the Nguyễn dynasty) of southern Đại Việt maintained a small naval infantry or marine force.
+Each marine was referred to as a thủy binh (水兵) or water soldier.

-Vietnam
+South Vietnam

 Vietnamese dynasties had a long tradition of utilizing marines.
 This tradition went back no later than the Annam Protectorate of Tang dynasty when the governors built boats and trained marines to fight off pirates and invaders.
 The successive Vietnamese dynasties made full use of their marines' superiority at river and sea to launch successful campaigns against their northward and southward neighbors alike.

-The forerunner of the Republic of Vietnam Marine Corps (VNMC) was established by Ngo Dinh Diem, then prime minister of what was then the State of Vietnam on October 13, 1954.
-The VNMC became defunct on 1 May 1975 after the fall of Saigon.
+The forerunner of the Republic of Vietnam Marine Corps (VNMC) aka by their native name; Sư Đoàn Thủy Quân Lục Chiến (TQLC; Chữ Hán: 師團水軍陸戰) was established by Ngo Dinh Diem, then prime minister of what was then the State of Vietnam on October 13, 1954.
+It draws its roots from the colonial-era Corps des Marines vietnamien under the french’s Commandos Marine with much of their original members being Vietnamese who were trained by the Commandos Marine.
+Their establishment dates back to their formation as a naval infantry unit of the Republic of Vietnam Navy under the Vietnamese National Army, which after French decolonization, would become the Republic of Vietnam Military Forces.
+The TQLC was disbanded as a result of the fall of Saigon on 1 May 1975 marking the conclusion of the Vietnam War.

-Yugoslavia
+Yugoslavia (SFRY)

-The 12th Naval Infantry Brigade (12. brigada mornaričko desantne pješadije) of the Yugoslavian Navy consisted of 900 to 2,000 men in three battalions.
+The 12th Naval Infantry Brigade (12. brigada mornaričko desantne pješadije) of the Yugoslavian Navy of the Socialist Federal Republic of Yugoslavia consisted of 900 to 2,000 men in three battalions.
 A multi-ethnic unit, the brigade was broken up during the dissolution of the Yugoslav federation and saw little action.